GabrielaCR/AGNfitter/README.md

 **Non-detections**

-If a source has non-detections in some bands, but you have *upper limits* to its flux, please add the upper limit flux to the flux column, and write -99 to the respective flux error column.
-The upper limit flux flux_upp is then represented for the fitting with a data point at (flux_upp*0.5), and an error of (+- flux_upp*0.5) so that the data point has an uncertainty that ranges from [0, flux_upp] .
+If a source has non-detections in some bands, but you have **upper limits** to its flux, please add the upper limit flux to the flux column, and write -99 to the respective flux error column.
+The upper limit flux *flux_upp* is then represented for the fitting with a data point at (0.5 x *flux_upp*), and an error of (+- 0.5 x *flux_upp*) so that the data point has an uncertainty that ranges from [0, *flux_upp*] .

 If a source is non-detected in some bands and you have **forced photometry** for those, please add columns with non-detection flags  to your catalog for every band (see SETTINGS file, line 64, for detail).
 In this way, forced photometry and its error is considered as normal photometry for the fitting, but the data points are marked differently in the plotting.